AlibabaCloudDocs/gpdb/intl.en-US/GANOS/Raster SQL Reference/DEM operations/ST_Slope.md

 # ST\_Slope

-This function computes the slope from each cell of a raster surface and returns an array of slopes in units of degrees.
+This function calculates the slope from each cell of a raster surface and returns an array of slopes in units of degrees.

 ## Syntax